mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

 Rather, you'll most likely be using internal tools.
 You'll need to be able to quickly learn how these tools work, as well as where to find the documentation on how to use them.

+You also need to learn to navigate an ecosystem of ownership.
+Which team owns which product?
+Who is the point of contact when you have a question about X?
+What's expected for you to figure out on your own, versus expected for you not to know?
+This becomes even more challenging as teams within a large company are constantly shifting, reorganizing, and changing the products they own.

 ### 2. Really good at SQL
 SQL queries will become super complex.
 There are some I've dealt with that are over 500 lines.
 This is just how it is when dealing with big data $-$ you need to perform as much of the processing as possible at the database level before moving things to your machine.
 (Or the one you've comandeered in the cloud.)
 One of the queries I ran joined a table with over 1.5 trillion rows.